-For guidance on the management of inflammatory bowel disease see Inflammatory Bowel Disease
+For guidance on the management of inflammatory bowel disease (IBD) see

 All aminosalicylates are classified as 'Specialist' drugs to reflect the need for specialist input but continuation supplies may be prescribed in primary care.

 BNF states that there is no evidence to show that any one oral preparation of mesalazine is more effective than another; however, the release characteristics of oral mesalazine preparations may vary.